How to Trust Yourself Again After Letting Yourself Down

 The most common mistake in rebuilding self trust is making the next promise too big.

-After a string of broken commitments, the instinct is to compensate with ambition — to make a bigger promise, to commit more dramatically, to prove to yourself that this time you mean it.
+After a string of broken commitments, the instinct is to compensate with ambition — to commit more dramatically, to prove to yourself that this time you mean it.
 But the size of the promise is not the problem.
-The gap between what you commit to and what your current circumstances can sustain is the problem.
+The gap between what you commit to and what your current circumstances can actually sustain is the problem.

-The promise that rebuilds self trust is not impressive.
-It is almost embarrassingly small.
-It is the promise your most exhausted, overwhelmed, depleted self could still keep.
-Not your best self — your actual self, on a bad day, in a difficult week.
+The promise that rebuilds self trust is almost embarrassingly small.
+It is the promise your most exhausted, depleted self could still keep — not your best self, your actual self, on a bad day, in a difficult week.

 Respond With Curiosity, Not Punishment

-When you break a promise to yourself — and you will, because you are human and life is unpredictable — the response matters as much as the break.
+When you break a promise to yourself — and you will — the response matters as much as the break.

-Most women respond to broken self-promises with punishment.
+Most women respond with punishment.
 With the internal voice that catalogues the failure, rehearses the pattern, and concludes that nothing will ever change.
 This feels like accountability.
 It is not.
 It is cruelty — and it makes the next attempt harder, not easier.

 The response that actually rebuilds trust is curiosity.
 Not: why am I so bad at this.
-But: what specifically got in the way this time?
-What would need to be different?
-What is the smallest version of this that I could have kept even in those circumstances?
+But: what specifically got in the way?
+What was I asking of myself that wasn't realistic?
+What is the smallest version of this that I could keep even in those circumstances?

 Curiosity is generative.
 Punishment is not.
 Choose curiosity.